harness/developer-hub/release-notes/platform.md

 This is a notification for an upcoming feature change aimed at enhancing your experience with Harness.
 Here's what you need to know:

 1. Harness uses connectors to external secret managers (e.g. Google Secret Manager or Hashicorp Vault) to resolve/store secrets used by pipelines and elsewhere in the Harness platform.
 External secret manager connectors require configuration, including a means to authenticate to the external Secret Manager.
-Starting <12/11/2023>, Harness is adding a restriction that users can **only use Harness Built-in Secret Manager to store the configurations**, including authentication credentials, to access the corresponding Secret Manager.
+Starting December 11, 2023, Harness is adding a restriction that users can **only use Harness Built-in Secret Manager to store the configurations**, including authentication credentials, to access the corresponding Secret Manager.

 2. **Continuity Assured**: There is no impact on your existing pipelines.
 They will remain compatible with the way secrets are referenced currently.